 Conkling Park, Area of Change 3

 Conkling Park, Area of Change 3—the western corner of Conkling Park, at the corner of the Parkway and Oneida Street, as it appears today.
 This corner, up to the site of the present Parkway Recreation Center on the east side and up to New Forest Cemetery (along Oneida Street) on the south side, was the Jewett farm.
 Thomas R. Proctor purchased the farm and donated as an addition to Conkling Park in 1913 with the hope that it would provide a site for skating and other summer and winter sports.

 Olmsted’s design for the “Lily Pond” in F.T.
 Proctor Park, an iconic part of the park that still exists.

 Postcard of the park’s first two bears.

 In 1923, the zoo had to install extra mesh fencing (barely visible in this postcard of the park’s first two bears, “Paint Up” and “Clean Up”) to stop visitors from harassing the animals.

 Trough for watering horses in the Switchbacks, the zig-zagging roads in the South Woods section of Roscoe Conkling Park (circa 1920).

 A Mystery in The Switchbacks

-This old foundation in the upper section of the Switchbacks is thought to be the foundation of another watering trough similar to the one in the previous photo located in the lower part of the Switchbacks.
+This old structure in the upper section of the Switchbacks is thought to be the foundation of a watering trough similar to the one in the previous photo located in the lower part of the Switchbacks.